-Plans of study marked with an asterisk () may be used as endorsements for teaching certification.
+Plans of study marked with an asterisk (\) may be used as endorsements for teaching certification.
+Endorsement programs are available only to teachers who hold a valid professional license in any area other than the one for which endorsement is desired.
 Plans of study marked with a plus sign (+) may be used as graduate certificate programs.

-1) +Early Childhood Education: This concentration combines theory, research, and practical applications to child development and early childhood education.
+1) \+Early Childhood Education: This concentration combines theory, research, and practical applications to child development and early childhood education.
 It is designed for teachers who wish to pursue a master's degree with an emphasis in early childhood education, as well as teachers who wish to add a Pre K-K endorsement to their professional licensure.
-Teachers who hold K-6 or K-8 certificates and wish to pursue a master's degree with an early childhood education emphasis will complete the following courses:
+This concentration is available to teachers who hold a valid K-6 or K-8 professional license and wish to pursue a master's degree with an early childhood education emphasis.